Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames_part2.md

 └──────────────┴──────────────────────────────┘
 ```

 Yes, we really did write a list comprehension in a SQL query.
 We've sailed so far away from the SQL Standard that we can't even see it anymore, so admittedly this solution might not be the most portable.
-Am I'm absolutely OK with that, it felt great to write!
+And, I'm absolutely OK with that, it felt great to write!

 ## Is it "DuckDB or Polars", or "DuckDB and Polars"?